devhawala/dodo/readme.md

 The following prerequisites must be installed and possibly configured to run Dodo services:
-- for NetHub, Dodo server, NetSpy:
+- for NetHub, Dodo server, NetSpy, FsUtil:
     - Java 8 JRE or newer
 - for NetHubGateway:
 additionally requires the following platform specific (Windows/Linux/...,